tytydraco/yessleep/out/I_Used_to_Play_a_Game_Called_Shadows_One_Day_We_Tried_It_on_a_Stranger_Part_2.md

 He is directly behind me.

-And his head is up.
+And his head is up, looking right at the camera.